Okpainmo/theme-toggle-tutorial-app/copyright/how-to-add-light-and-dark-theme-toggle-to-a-nextJs-app-using-tailwindcss.md

 <div align="center">
 This article is copyrighted.
-All rights right reserved by Andrew James Okpainmo (for smashing magazine)[https://www.smashingmagazine.com].
+All rights right reserved by Andrew James Okpainmo [for smashing magazine](https://www.smashingmagazine.com).
 Please do not copy or infringe in any form.
 </div>
 <br>
 <div align="center">